ansoniatech/ansoniatech.github.io/readme.txt

-Populate Sheet Feature
+Add Drop Down from API or Method of Selecting Matches

-Post to Github and fix authentication link on Google API Cloud
+Add Automatic Searching (no lookup button)

-Add Drop Down from API
+Add Loading Message for Asset Loading

-Add error messages for failures
+Add Error Messages for User